stutxi/stutxi/README.md

 💡 I'm expanding my skills further:
 - Excited to dive into Go (Golang) and sharpen my skills.
 Golang's simplicity and performance have always intrigued me.
-- Machine Learning and Flutter are on my learning horizon.
+- Machine Learning and App Development are on my learning horizon.

 - ♟️ In my spare time, I enjoy a good game of chess and occasionally dive into a good book.
 Music is my go-to for relaxation.